GrgSuman/RAG-Car-Recommender-FastAPI/README.md

 # Car Recommendation API

-A sophisticated car recommendation system built with FastAPI that uses Google's Generative AI and vector embeddings to provide personalized car recommendations based on user preferences, activities, and saved vehicles.
+A Car recommendation system built with FastAPI that uses Google's Generative AI and vector embeddings to provide personalized car recommendations based on user preferences, activities, and saved vehicles.

 ## How It Works